 This word is Scottish and refers to that moment of hesitation that occurs when you are introducing someone and you can’t quite remember their name.

-So Why Are they So Difficult?
+So, Why Are They So Difficult?

 Languages constantly evolve and bring us new delights, but there are always patchy areas when it comes to translating.
 The German linguist Jost Trier introduced the idea of lexical fields, where words acquired their meaning through their relationships to neighbouring words with similar meanings.
 If we think of words as being branches on a tree or parts of a mosaic, we can see how "satisfied" might sit next to "content", "content" might be a neighbour to "happy" and "happy" end up somewhere near "elated."
 Each of these words has a variety of connotations that can mutate over time with use in everyday conversation.
 The constantly shifting definitions of words provide many opportunities for them to become “untranslatable."
-Want to learn a new language and open yourself up a whole new world of untranslatable words, emotions, and ideas?
+Want to learn a new language and open yourself up to a whole new world of untranslatable words, emotions, and ideas?
 Contact us to find out where to start.